03-lovepreetSingh/eth-online-openwave/subnet/tools/README_SCRIPTS.md

 ### 3. Infrastructure Scripts

 - **docker-compose.yml**
-  - **Purpose**: Defines the Docker configuration for running the U2U node and associated services.
+  - **Purpose**: Defines the Docker configuration for running the HBAR node and associated services.
-  - **Usage**: Use Docker Compose to spin up the necessary services for the U2U network.
+  - **Usage**: Use Docker Compose to spin up the necessary services for the HBAR network.
 This file contains the configuration for the node and any dependencies.

 - **main.tf**
-  - **Purpose**: Sets up the infrastructure needed for deploying the U2U subnet and its components using Terraform.
+  - **Purpose**: Sets up the infrastructure needed for deploying the HBAR subnet and its components using Terraform.
   - **Usage**: Run this Terraform configuration to provision the required resources for your subnet deployment.

 ## Conclusion

-These scripts are essential for managing the lifecycle of your U2U subnet and its associated blockchains.
+These scripts are essential for managing the lifecycle of your HBAR subnet and its associated blockchains.
 Ensure to follow the usage instructions carefully to avoid any issues during execution.
 For further details on each script, refer to the specific script files in the project.